WayenVan/SmartHomeSystem/PrototypeTest/README.md

 ## this folder contains some of prototype to struct this project

-## platform

-Mac OS Bigsur 11.4

-## package required
+## Note

-- opencv
+- opencv 4.2.0
-- cmake
-- thread
+- using boost circular_buffer for image buffer